weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_06_Lab05_Ex1_Roles_and_Permissions.md

 11. Leave the Edge browser and all tabs open and proceed to the next exercise.

-## Task 4: Assign an Outlook Web App Policy to a user mailbox
+## Task 4: Assign an Outlook on the web policy to a user mailbox

 Assigning an Outlook on the web mailbox policy to an Exchange Online mailbox controls the Outlook on the web (formerly known as Outlook Web App, or OWA)